equinor/radix-public-site/public-site/README.md

 # Radix Public Site

 This is the public site for promoting, documenting & showcasing the Radix platform.
-It is a static site built with [Vuepress](https://vuepress.vuejs.org/).
+It is a static site built with [VuePress 2](https://v2.vuepress.vuejs.org/).

 ## Running, building

 ### The easy way

-    docker-compose up
+    docker compose up --build

 This builds a Docker image `radix-public-site`, runs it in the container `radix-public-site_container`, mounts the local directory into `/site` in the container.

-You can see the site on <http://localhost:4000>
+You can see the site on <http://localhost:8081>

 Stop the server with Ctrl+C, but also run `docker-compose down` to clean up the Docker state.